 Plants with Bite tells the story of the captivating and bizarre world of carnivorous plants.
 As fascinating as they are horrifying, these plants are truly a miracle of evolution.
 Sun, soil and sky – this is all most plants need to survive.
 Yet carnivorous plants can thrive in inhospitable environments by luring, trapping, killing and digesting insects.

-At this free floral display you’ll get to see the iconic Venus flytrap: an example of a ‘snap trap’.
+At this, entry by donation floral display you’ll get to see the iconic Venus flytrap: an example of a ‘snap trap’.
 You can also observe the ‘pitfall’, ‘flypaper’, ‘lobster-pot’ and ‘bladder’ styles of traps.
 Combining botany with hands-on activities, Plants with Bite showcases these fascinating plants while bringing awareness to the ways in which many species are currently under threat due to habitat loss.

-Curated by horticulturalists at The Royal Botanic Garden Sydney, this is the largest vertical floral wall in the southern hemisphere.
+Curated by horticulturalists at The Royal Botanic Garden Sydney, this home to one of the largest vertical floral walls in the southern hemisphere.

-Plants with Bite at The Calyx is open 10am – 4pm daily.
+Plants with Bite at The Calyx is open 10am to 4pm daily.